aeternity/protocol/epoch/api/README.md

     * It is defined in the rest of this document;
     * It is meant to be exposed on the Internet;
     * Its TCP port is configurable.
+  * Range of external Channels noise endpoints.
+It consists of as many TCP endpoints as needed.
+    * They are encrypted and authenticated using the Noise protocol;
+    * They are used for connecting as a `responder` role in channel communication;
+    * It is up to the node operator to define the range to be used;
+    * It is meant to be exposed on the Internet;

 ## WebSocket API definition